About Mercy Corps

 Living Conditions / Environmental Conditions

-While conditions in the country are improving, and security is quite stable in Goma, there are still pockets of violence and insecurity.
 Mercy Corps’ sub-offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
 Air travel is necessary to get from one end of the country to the other.
-Mobile phones and cellular service are widely available. lnternet is available in all Mercy Corps offices.
+Mobile phones and cellular service are widely available.
+Internet is available in all Mercy Corps offices.
 Travel to field sites will be required where living conditions are clean and secure, but basic.
 There are a number of health services available with evacuation options for serious illnesses.
 There’s reasonable access to most consumer goods, although they can be expensive.

 Achieving our mission begins with how we build our team and work together.
 Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we are better able to leverage the collective power of our teams and solve the world’s most complex challenges.
 We strive for a culture of trust and respect, where everyone contributes their perspectives and authentic selves, reaches their potential as individuals and teams, and collaborates to do the best work of their lives.